This Day In Writing History

 The police arrive, and they turn out to be Alex's former gang member Dim and former rival gang leader Billyboy.
 They beat him savagely and leave him for dead.
 Later, Alex is befriended by a political activist who turns out to be the man whose wife Alex had raped during the home invasion.

 When the activist finally recognizes Alex as the gang leader, he tortures him with the classical music he once loved.
-His life destroyed by the so-called therapy that was supposed to make him a model citizen, a desperate Alex attempts suicide and survives.
+His life destroyed by the therapy that was supposed to make him a model citizen, a desperate Alex attempts suicide and survives.

 A huge scandal erupts and the embarrassed government officials agree to reverse the Ludovico Technique in order to quell the bad publicity.
 Afterward, they offer Alex a cushy job at a high salary, but he looks forward to returning to his life of ultra-violence.